matrix-org/synapse/UPGRADE.rst

 1. This release is the first to fully support Python 3.
 Synapse will now run on Python versions 3.5, or 3.6 (as well as 2.7).
 We recommend switching to Python 3, as it has been shown to give performance improvements.
+To switch to Python 3 you need to install the latest packages, see `Platform-Specific Instructions <INSTALL.md>`_.

    For users who have installed Synapse into a virtualenv, we recommend doing this by creating a new virtualenv.
 For example::

        virtualenv -p python3 ~/synapse/env3
        source ~/synapse/env3/bin/activate
-       pip install matrix-synapse
+       pip install psycopg2 lxml matrix-synapse

    You can then start synapse as normal, having activated the new virtualenv::